Taylor-CCB-Group/BabelVR-Releases/README.md

 <img src="images/Menu_VolumeInfo8.png" width="50%" height="auto">

 ## Rendering
-Increase the number of samples on the ray cast which can improve the volume rendering quality and avoid colour fringing.
+Increase the number of samples on the ray cast which can improve the volume rendering quality and avoid colour fringing, at the cost of performance.

 <img src="images/Menu_VolumeInfo9.png" width="50%" height="auto">